DSCR Loan Explained: The Complete 2026 Guide

 DSCR Loans for Cash Out Refinances

-So far we’ve focused on DSCR loans for purchase transactions.
-But, DSCR loans are very commonly used for refinancing rental properties to obtain a lower rate or to pull equity out of a property (a.k.a. “cash out”).
+DSCR loans are commonly used for refinancing rental properties either to obtain a lower rate or to pull equity from a stabilized asset (a.k.a. “cash out”).

 The two types of refinance transactions are: